Everything you need to know about boiler servicing.

 What happens during a boiler service?

-• A visual inspection of your boiler, its controls and flues to check for any signs of damage or distress.
+A visual inspection of your boiler, its controls and flues to check for any signs of damage or distress.

-• Inspect the controls and safety devices so it operates correctly.
+Inspecting the controls and safety devices so it operates correctly.

-• Inspect the construction termination and route of the flue and that there are no obstructions.
+Inspecting the construction termination and route of the flue and that there are no obstructions.

-• Check polarity and voltage readings.
+Checking polarity and voltage readings.

-• Gas and pressure flow.
+Testing gas and pressure flow.

-• Record the boiler pressure or heat input.
+Recording the pressure or heat input.

-Once the boiler inspection is complete, the engineer will give you a post-service report.
+Once the boiler service inspection is complete, the engineer will give you a post-service report.
 Make sure to keep it in a safe place as you’ll need it to keep your boiler’s warranty valid.

 How long does a boiler service take?